umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Users-On-Cloud/index.md

 There is two ways that you can set up these permissions.
 You can either create a new User Group and set the permissions there or you can edit an existing group.

-To create a new User group, go to the User section of the backoffice.
+To create or edit a user group, go to the user section of the backoffice.

 In the right corner, you need to click on "Groups".
 From here you are able to either create a new or edit an existing User Group.